KevinLiebergen/kevinliebergen.github.io/content/authors/admin/_index.md

 ## About Me

-Hi!
-I am a Ph.D.
-Student at IMDEA Software Institute.
-I am part of the security group lead by Prof. Juan Caballero.
-I received my M.Sc in cybersecurity from the Universidad de Alcalá (UAH).
+I’m a PhD student at the IMDEA Software Institute, where I’m part of the software security group led by Prof. Juan Caballero.
+My research focuses on malware and cybercrime, particularly cybercrime attribution, ransom scams, attacker profiling, and threat intelligence.
+I’ve presented my work at conferences such as NDSS, DIMVA, and JNIC.

-My research focuses on cybercrime attribution, particularly ransom scams, attribution target selection, threat hunting, and threat intelligence approaches.
-I enjoy participating in CTFs and have a genuine passion for all things related to IT.
+Before joining IMDEA, I earned an M.Sc. in Cybersecurity from the Universidad de Alcalá and worked as a systems administrator consultant.
+Outside of academia, I enjoy participating in Capture The Flag (CTF) competitions and have a genuine passion for cybersecurity and systems.

 My Erdös number is 4 (Juan Caballero -> Geoffrey M. Voelker -> Ronald.
 L. Graham -> P. Erdös).